"I lost a brother when you left us and can't explain to you what I'd give to just give you a hug one last time and say goodbye to you properly."

 Addressing Racism in the Band

-In 2024, Zayn released a snippet of a new song called "Fuchsia Sea" that directly addresses the racism he experienced:
+In 2024, Zayn released a snippet of a new song called "Fuchsia Sea" that went directly at what he'd experienced:

 "I'm a convert to the concert/And I did that for inflation/'Cause I worked hard in a white band/And they still laughed at the Asian."